arduino/help-center-content/content/Hardware Support/Giga/Update-Wi-Fi-firmware-on-GIGA-R1-WiFi.md

    Enter and send `Y` to continue.

-6. Wait a few seconds till you get the message `Firmware and certificates updated!` in the serial monitor.
+6. Wait until you get the message `Firmware and certificates updated!` in the serial monitor.